MLSGPT

 Give the seller a clear sense of what you recommend next.

-Seller updates are also useful after an open house, a marketing push, or a pricing discussion.
+Seller updates are especially useful after an open house because they convert event activity into strategy.
 The message should explain what changed, what was learned, and how the campaign should respond.

 That makes the email feel like part of the strategy, not just a reactive note.